Cray-HPE/sat/docs/man/_sat-xname-opts.rst

 **-f** *PATH*, **--xname-file** *PATH*
         Specify a path to a newline-delimited file containing a list of xnames on which to operate.
+The path is either an absolute or relative path of a file in or below the home or current directory.